Raedin24/School/L400/DCIT 407/Filtering - YTC.md

 ## Second-order Edge Detection
 **Laplacian Edge Detection**
 ![[Pasted image 20240128234051.png]]
+- Only responds to fine detail. ie. when there is significant change in gradient
+- Has zero response to constant region and regions of smooth gradient change
 ```cpp
 I = rgb2gray(imread('image.png')); #Read image in grayscale
 k = fspecial('laplacian'); #Create laplacian filter